fiesta-cfd/fiesta/docs/source/userguide.rst

   viscosity="enable"
   viscosity="enabled"

-Similariy, the following are also equivalent
+Similarly, the following are also equivalent
 .. code-block:: lua

   buoyancy=0